Types of Liabilities

 A. Accounts Payable

-• Amounts owed to suppliers for goods or services received on credit.
+• Amounts owed to suppliers for goods or services purchased on credit.

-• Recorded as a liability until payment is made.
+• Recorded as a liability until payment is made to the supplier.

 B. Short-Term Loans and Overdrafts

-• Borrowings that must be repaid within one year.
+• Borrowings that must be repaid within a year, often used to cover temporary cash flow shortages.

-• Example: A business takes a $50,000 short-term loan to cover operational expenses.
+• Example: A business secures a $50,000 short-term bank loan to meet payroll expenses.

 C. Accrued Expenses